 House Resolution No. by Representative Taylor commends the Revolt1811 Museum for its significant contributions to public education, tourism, and the preservation of African American history in Louisiana.
 The resolution highlights the museum's role in chronicling the historical 1811 Slave Revolt, which symbolizes the ongoing struggle for freedom, equality, and justice.
 It emphasizes the museum's commitment to educating the public about the courageous efforts of civil rights leaders and its active involvement in community events, such as the celebration of Juneteenth, which commemorates the emancipation of enslaved African Americans.

-Furthermore, the resolution acknowledges the museum's impact on boosting tourism in LaPlace, attracting visitors to engage with Louisiana's rich cultural heritage.
-It calls on citizens to participate in the museum's educational initiatives and to honor the legacy of civil rights leaders.
-The House of Representatives encourages the community to foster an inclusive society that learns from its history and strives for justice and equality for all.
+Furthermore, the resolution acknowledges the museum's impact on boosting tourism in LaPlace and its broader role in fostering important conversations about systemic inequalities that persist in society.
+It encourages all citizens to engage with the museum's educational offerings and to honor the legacy of civil rights leaders.
+Ultimately, the resolution calls for a collective effort to celebrate narratives of resilience and courage, promoting an inclusive society that learns from its history and strives for justice and equality for all.